Full-Precision and Ternarised Neural Networks with Tunnel-Diode Activation Functions: Computing and Physics Perspectives: Methods

 where $W^{(l)}\in M^{N_{l-1}\times N_{l}}$ and $b^{(l)}\in \mathbb{R}^{N_{l}}$ are the weight matrix and bias vector of layer $l$ that are applied to input data received from layer $l-1$.
 An activation function, $\sigma^{(l)}$ is then applied to the output to obtain the input to the next layer $x^{(l)} = \sigma^{(l)}\left(a^{(l)}\right)$, where $a^{(l)}=F\left(x^{(l-1)}\right)$ \cite{Caterini2018, smets2024}.
 The neural network $\mathcal{N}$ is then the composition of the functions comprising these layers (see Fig.~\ref{fig:nn} for an illustration)

 where $F_{L+1}$ is the linear transformation performed by the output layer.
 The input layer does not perform any computations.

 Thus, nonlinearity is introduced into the neural network through the activation functions $\sigma_{1},\dots,\sigma_{L+1}$, which, in the framework of an individual model, are typically all the same function, $\sigma_{i}=\sigma: \mathbb{R}\to \mathcal{R}, \quad \forall i$ \cite{Cyb89, Hay98, GooBook}.
-FNNs employing nonlinear activation functions have been shown to be universal function approximators \cite{Hor98}.
+Feedforward neural networks employing nonlinear activation functions have been shown to be universal function approximators \cite{Hor98}.
 For many common activation functions, the range, $\mathcal{R}$, is $[0, 1]$ or $[-1, 1]$.

 Importantly, provided the domains encompass $\mathbb{R}$, an activation function $\sigma$ can be replaced with another function $\sigma^\prime$, such as TDAF (see the inset in Fig.~\ref{fig:nn}), without changing other aspects of the structure of the neural network.
 However, the optimal ranges for the hyperparameters, including learning rate, batch size and number of epochs, may differ between two distinct activation functions \cite{Maks25}.